ThomasRahm/CuraEngine/README.md

 It is based on Cura 4.10, only the tree support code was replaced.
 Just run the Cura.exe after extracting the folder.
 You may need to import your profile (Just export the one you want to use and import it into this one).

-# What are bugs
+# When to report something as a bug

-These are the things I consider bugs with my new tree support:
+These are the things I consider bugs and would like to get a bug-report of it when encountered:

 * The progress bar disappears (back to 0%) or becomes stuck.
 * It takes longer with the new implementation than with the old one (Assuming that the used feature in fact is implemented in the old tree support e.g. per mesh settings are not)